What Is 10 Gigabit Ethernet (10 GbE) and Do We Need It?

 If your high-quality workflow always lags due to slow transfer speeds.

-If your businesses frequently use HD streaming, and often have large file sizes to deal with.
+If your businesses use HD streaming frequently and often have a lot of files to deal with.

-If your company is growing and your number of employees is increasing, which causes user congestion on your network.
+If your company is growing and the number of employees is increasing, causing your network to experience user congestion.